privacy-scaling-explorations/zkevm-specs/specs/state-proof.md

 `block_next.root`.

-Linking the account and storage accesses with MPT proofs requires treating existing/non-existing cases sepparatedly: the EVM supports reading Account fields for non-existing accounts and Storage slots for non-existing slots; but since those values don't exists, a MPT inclusion proof can't be verified.
+Linking the account and storage accesses with MPT proofs requires treating existing/non-existing cases separately: the EVM supports reading Account fields for non-existing accounts and Storage slots for non-existing slots; but since those values don't exists, a MPT inclusion proof can't be verified.
-Moreover, some EVM situations require explicity verifying that an account doesn't exist.
+Moreover, some EVM situations require explicitly verifying that an account doesn't exist.
 On the MPT side this is solved by introducing non-existing proofs.
 The rules to link read/write access to accounts (as done by the EVM Circuit to the RwTable) and the MPT existence/non-existence proof are described